kristianmandrup/ember-oauth2-rails/README.md

 * authorize_with provider_id - `App.oauth.authorize()` for provider
 * configure_oauth2_for(provider_name)

+These helpers are also globally available as class methods on `EmberOauth2` for use in asset files.

 The `oauth_on_redirect` should be used in your view (or `render text: script` in controller action)

 You can use the helpers directly in your Rails asset pipeline, fx using `.erb`